LoginRadius/docs/content/tutorial/angular/index.md

 # Get Started - Angular

-The tutorial lets you implement LoginRadius user registration, login and view profile on your Angular application.
+The tutorial lets you implement LoginRadius user registration, login, and view profile on your Angular application.

 > [Create an account](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register) to get started if you don't have one yet!